The Challenge Cuts Ties With Dee Nguyen Over Offensive Comments About Black Lives Matter

 "Everything is not for f--king clout and drama," he wrote.
 "The f--k.
 CLOWN.
 I'm bout to air her whole s--t out.
 Using BLM for clout."

-Swaggy C continued to make a number of claims about Dee, including that she "didn't do ONE ACT OF CHARITY" until their cast mate Wes Bergmann came up with the Friends and Benefits show and that she "always" wants to "solidify a storyline for next season."
+Swaggy C continued to make a number of claims about Dee, including that she "didn't do ONE ACT OF CHARITY" until their castmate Wes Bergmann came up with the Friends and Benefits show and that she "always" wants to "solidify a storyline for next season."

 According to The Ashley's Reality TV Roundup, which first reported the news, Dee later posted about "cancel culture" on Instagram.